BuildOnTitanX/BuildOnTitanX/src/content/entries/2025-10-22-new-entry-with-imagetext-component.md

 description: SEO Stuff
 blocks:
   - _block: imageText
-    title: What is TitanX about...
+    headline: What is TitanX about...
     text: What is TitanX about and how does this page support its vision?
     image: /uploads/6F6A44A2-769F-42EE-BBD2-A46681F14F31-1024x585.png
     reverseImg: false